Israel faces new vote as Netanyahu fails to form government

 But Netanyahu was given the nod to form a government after ultranationalist, right-wing and religious party leaders voiced their support.

-Additional reporting by Stephen Farrell and Jeffrey Heller; Editing by Jon Boyle and Andrew Cawthorne
+Additional reporting by Stephen Farrell in Jerusalem and Steve Holland in Washington; Editing by Jon Boyle, Andrew Cawthorne and Frances Kerry